 Many companies are challenged with not having enough radical innovation.
-In order to tackle this 76 % of most successful innovators in Boston Consulting Group’s study have linked incentives to radical innovation.
+In order to tackle this 76 % of the most successful innovators in Boston Consulting Group’s study have linked incentives to radical innovation.

 - Innovation ROI; incremental margin from innovation initiatives divided by total innovation investments

-- Percentage of sales from new offering; widely used metrics which is most often calculated as the percentage of revenue generated from offering that has been launched in the past three years; the time horizon should be adjusted according to product or services life-cycles in the industry
+- Percentage of sales from new offering; widely used metrics which is most often calculated as the percentage of revenue generated from an offering that has been launched in the past three years; the time horizon should be adjusted according to product or services life-cycles in the industry

-- Pipeline ECV; aggregated expected commercial value (ECV) of an individual innovation is a net present value measure that has been adjusted for both technical and commercial risk; pipeline ECV is the total value of organization’s innovation pipeline
+- Pipeline ECV; aggregated expected commercial value (ECV) of an individual innovation is a net present value measure that has been adjusted for both technical and commercial risk; pipeline ECV is the total value of the organization’s innovation pipeline

-- Time to market or development cycle is typically measured between beginning of offering development and the first market launch
+- Time to market or development cycle is typically measured between the beginning of offering development and the first market launch

 - R&D effectiveness; profit generated from new offerings compared to innovation investments over the same time period

-- Resource productivity; aggregate pipeline ECV divided by the number of full-time equivalent resources working in innovation organization
+- Resource productivity; aggregate pipeline ECV divided by the number of full-time equivalent resources working in the innovation organization

-- how long a launched offering is considered new and included in the calculations
+- how long is a launched offering considered new and included in the calculations

-- what is included in innovation investments and headcount; for example in consumer goods, brand innovation can have huge impact on growth
+- what is included in innovation investments and headcount; for example in consumer goods, brand innovation can have a huge impact on growth

 - how to classify different innovation types